Handle Your Apartment Branding Challenges With Ease Using These Tips

 12. Include goals that your product or service may not directly impact.

 Maybe your product is a fitness app, like in the example below, which features traditional and nontraditional health goals.
-Now, these indirect goals may not be something your product will influence or impact, but they are still important in understanding the persona.
+These indirect goals may not be something your product will influence or impact, but they are still important in understanding the persona.

 13. Begin your user persona guide with a helpful introduction paragraph